Alluxio/alluxio/docs/en/Architecture.md

 ### Worker

-Alluxio workers are responsible for [managing local resources](Alluxio-Storage.html) allocated to Alluxio.
+Alluxio workers are responsible for [managing local storage resources](Alluxio-Storage.html) allocated to Alluxio.
 These resources could be local memory, SSD, or hard disk and are user configurable.
 Alluxio workers store data as blocks and serve requests from clients to read or write data by reading or creating new blocks.
 However, the worker is only responsible for the